-Raising capital for your next venture can be a major hurdle on the road to bringing your vision to life.
+Raising capital for a business you're starting can be a major hurdle on the road to bringing your vision to life.

-While bank loans and pitching to traditional investors are still viable fundraising options, crowdfunding gives you the opportunity to solicit support from the crowd: a group of individuals who collectively invest in your idea to make it a reality.
+While bank loans and pitching investors are still viable fundraising options, crowdfunding gives you the opportunity to get support from a crowd: a group of individuals who collectively invest in your idea to make it a reality.

-What’s more, crowdfunding can also give entrepreneurs a way to validate demand for their ideas, before they enter production, by letting others “buy into it” with pre-orders, donations, and investments.
+What’s more, crowdfunding can also give entrepreneurs a way to validate demand for their ideas before they enter production by letting others buy in with pre-orders, donations, and investments.

 Traditional fundraising relies on raising a large sum of money from one source at a time.
 Crowdfunding, on the other hand, is a strategy that focuses on raising smaller amounts of money from a larger collective of individuals.